CSBLaboratory/RapidSL/README.md

 ### Citing Rapid-SL
 If you use Rapid-SL in your work, please cite:
-> Manshadi et al.,"Rapid-SL: An efficient implementation of Fast-SL to identify higher order synthetic lethals", in preparation.
+> Manshadi et al.,"Rapid-SL: identification of higher order synthetic lethal sets with an arbitrary cardinality", in preparation.